 The social engineering attacks often happen in more than one step.
 The culprit or hacker at first investigates about the intended victim.
-It is done to collect required background information like possible points of entry and puny security protocols to proceed the attack further.
+It is done to collect the required background information.
+Like possible points of entry and puny security protocols to proceed with the attack further.
 After this, the culprit makes another move to achieve the victim’s trust and give stimuli for following actions which often breaks security practices, like revealing complex information or providing access to some critical resources.

 Types of Social Engineering Techniques:

-There are different types of social engineering which are performed everywhere where human interactions take place.
+There are different types of social engineering.
+All these attacks occur everywhere where human interactions take place.
 Following mentioned below are the most common types of social engineering attacks: